Atrovent

 • have problems passing urine

-If you are not sure whether the above applies to you, speak to your doctor.
+If you are unsure whether the above applies to you, consult your doctor.

 Always store your medicine out of the sight and reach of children.